sajjadGG/book-python/numpy/algebra.rst

     #        [ 8., 8., 4.],
     #        [ 0., 0., 0.]])

+An example using a "vector" of letters:

 .. code-block:: python
-    :caption: An example using a "vector" of letters

     import numpy as np